aptech/docs/docs/CR-rndLCbeta.rst

     :param c: number of columns of resulting matrix.
     :type c: scalar

-    :param a: r x c matrix or rx1 vector, or 1xc vector, or scalar, first shape argument for beta distribution.
+    :param a: first shape argument for beta distribution, scalar or ExE conformable matrix with *r* and *c*.
-    :type a: matrix or vector or scalar
+    :type a: matrix, vector or scalar

-    :param b: r x c matrix or rx1 vector, or 1xc vector, or scalar, second shape argument for beta distribution.
+    :param b: second shape argument for beta distribution, scalar or ExE conformable matrix with *r* and *c*.
-    :type b: matrix or vector or scalar
+    :type b: matrix, vector or scalar

     :param state:

         **scalar case**

             *state* = starting seed value only.
 System default values are used for the additive and multiplicative constants.

             The defaults are 1013904223, and 1664525, respectively.
 These may be changed with `rndcon` and `rndmult`.

             If *state* = -1, GAUSS computes the starting seed based on the system clock.

         **3x1 vector case**

             .. csv-table::
                 :widths: auto

                 "[1]", "the starting seed, uses the system clock if -1" "[2]", "the multiplicative constant"
                 "[3]", "the additive constant"

         **4x1 vector case**

             *state* = the state vector returned from a previous call to one of the ``rndLC`` random number generators.

     :type state: scalar or vector